-The statutory language in section 6225 is unclear whether the partnership is paying taxes on behalf of its partners, or whether section 6225 deems the partnership to be the taxpayer itself, which would create a conflict with the language in section 701 of the Code.
-To the extent section 6225 is deemed to create a partnership level liability, partnerships could be required to place reserves on their financial statements under applicable accounting guidance.
-This is a significant issue for investment fund partnerships because investors invest in and redeem from a fund based on the net asset value of the fund, as reflected on the fund's financial statements.
-Many investors are understandably reluctant to invest in funds that have such reserves on their financial statements, or funds that may have to record reserves prior to an investor redeeming its investment in order to protect the partnership and other investors from the possibility of future tax liabilities upon audit.
+The statutory language in Section 6225 is unclear as to whether the partnership is paying taxes on behalf of its partners, or whether the partnership is deemed to be the taxpayer itself, which would create a conflict with the language in Section 701.
+To the extent Section 6225 is deemed to create a partnership level liability, partnerships could be required to place reserves on their books under applicable accounting guidance.
+This is a significant issue for investment fund partnerships because investors invest in, and redeem from, a fund based on the net asset value of the fund, as reflected on the fund's books.
+Many investors are understandably reluctant to invest in funds that have such reserves on their books, or funds that may have to record reserves prior to an investor redeeming its investment in order to protect the partnership and other investors from the possibility of future tax liabilities upon audit.

-We agree with the statement in the Bluebook that the flowthrough nature of partnerships is not changed by section 6225, and encourage Treasury and the Service to provide guidance confirming this interpretation.
-Guidance clarifying that the fundamental premise of section 701 of the Code has not changed, together with the other rulemaking requested in this letter, will be helpful to the industry in avoiding unnecessary and disruptive reserves.
+We agree with the statement in the Bluebook that the flowthrough nature of partnerships is not changed by Section 6225, and encourage Treasury and the Service to provide guidance explicitly confirming this interpretation.
+Guidance clarifying that the fundamental premise of Section 701 of the Code has not changed, together with the other rulemaking requested in this letter, will be helpful to the industry in avoiding unnecessary and disruptive reserves.